Skip to Content

 What are an audiologist's education requirements?

 What is required to become an audiologist?
-They have to, at a minimum, have a master's degree in their field and then some go on to accomplish a doctorate degree, where they will then be a doctor of audiology.
+They have to, at a minimum, have a master's degree in their field and then some go on to accomplish a doctorate, where they will then be a doctor of audiology.

 The doctoral program typically includes coursework in anatomy and physiology of the auditory system, diagnostic evaluation, treatment and rehabilitation techniques, hearing aid technology, research methods, and professional ethics.